shuang26/tp/docs/UserGuide.md

 </div>

 #### CLI Tutorial
-1. **Type Command:** Enter your command into the command box, highlihgted with a yellow circle in the image below. <br>
+1. **Type Command:** Enter your command into the command box, highlighted with a yellow circle in the image below. <br>
 <img src="images/clitutorial.png" width="500">

 2. **Execute Command:** Press `Enter` to run your command.